What The End Of 32-Bit Support In iOS 11 Really Means

 “It just kept cascading.
 You think you’re almost there, and you think you’re almost there,” he says.
 “I definitely had several moments at least during that time that I was like, ‘Maybe I should just axe multiplayer entirely.'”

-Even with single player, Boxerman spent over a month modernizing his code.
+Even after creating a new multiplayer system, Boxerman spent over a month modernizing the rest of his code for iOS 11.
 Because Apple had deprecated significant portions of its GameCenter network since the last Osmos update in 2013, Boxerman had to redesign some social aspects of his app.
 The 64-bit transition also required several weeks of squashing bugs related to memory alignment.

 “How long it takes you to diagnose the problem really depends on your familiarity with these issues, and familiarity with your code as well,” Boxerman says.